Saravjeet0806/docker_projects/Docker_volumes/docker_volumes_commands.md

 docker volume rm v1
-docker volume prune -- deletes unused volumes; //stop and kill the container to prune volumes if they are not deleting. docker run -d --name my-container --mount source=my-volume,target=/path/in/container my-image //to attach a volume to container
+docker volume prune -- deletes unused volumes; //stop and kill the container to prune volumes if they are not deleting. docker run -d --name my-container --mount source=my-volume,target=/path/in/container my-image //to attach a volume to container docker system df -- to check size of each resource docker system df -v -- to get detailed info of memory used by each resource

 No, Docker does not allow adding a new volume to a running container directly.
 Volumes must be defined when the container is created.
 However, there are ways to achieve the goal of mounting multiple volumes, including adding another volume to the same container.
 We have to recreate the container with both volumes.